-Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 September 2024 (Continued)

 Financial assets that are held for trading or are managed and whose performance is evaluated on a fair value basis are measured at FVTPL.

 If the company determines that its business model has changed in a way that is significant to its operations, then all affected assets are reclassified from the first day of the next reporting period (the reclassification date).
 The change in business model has to be affected before the reclassification date.
 In order for reclassification to be appropriate, the company cannot engage in activities consistent with its former business model after the date of change in business model.
 Prior periods are not restated.